 Finally, giant squills, more commonly called Portuguese squills, bloom from spring till the beginning of summer.
 This flower’s latin name is Scilla peruviana, which means “Peruvian squill” – but the only connection it has to Peru is that “Peruviana” was the name of the boat that brought it over from the other side of the Mediterranean!
 Its blossoms can reach up to 16 inches (40 cm) across, and sometimes even more.

 Among the fall-blooming squills, there is the one called Prospero autumnale.

 Smart tip about squills

 Squills bloom year after year without any care at all.
-Plant them in different exposures, as your garden permits, to stage their blooming for as long as possible.
+Plant them in different exposures, as your garden permits, to stage blooming for as long as possible.